petsc/petsc/doc/faq/index.rst

 try the debugger directly, for example: ``gdb ex1``.
 You can also use `TotalView
 <https://totalview.io/products/totalview>`__ which is a good graphical parallel debugger.

-How Do I See Where My Code Is Hanging?
+How do I see where my code is hanging?
 --------------------------------------

 You can use the ``-start_in_debugger`` option to start all processes in the debugger (each